 Provision of written materials in large/bold font; information on audiocassette;

-Permitting applicants to file applications by mail; and,
+Permitting applicants to file applications by mail; email; hard copy; and,

 Permitting alternative sites for the receipt of applications.
 In addition, the HA's obligation to provide alternative forms of communication to persons with disabilities does not preclude an individual's right to have a friend, relative or advocate accompany him/her for purposes of conducting business with the HA.